markstringer-dti/markstringer-dti.github.io/dti.md

 Even though the boss admitted that there were problems with the initial study, he repeatedly brough up our original commitment.
 He repeatedly used, what he saw, as our broken promise to get more free work out of us.
 And even though I know what he was saying was completely rubbish, it still hurt.

 I would dearly like to avoid this "commitment and consistency" dance.
-I and I would dearly like for it not to hurt when people accuse me of breaking my promises, no matter how contorted the logic that has been used to get to the position where me and my team are accused of breaking our word.
+I would dearly like for it not to hurt when people accuse me of breaking my promises.
+I would like people to stop using contorted logic to supposedly show that me and my team have broken our promises.

 But I've realised that it can't be avoided.
 Most projects simply won't get off the ground and won't be approved unless some kind of promise is extracted from the people who are going to deliver.
 And it's in the nature of ideas, of "Flowers" that will have to immediately sound like the bosses are getting a lot for their money.